Our solicitors are accident compensation claim specialists, with accredited members of the Law Society Personal Injury Panel

 Many people have this sort of insurance as an add-on to their home or car insurance, and others may have it as a benefit of being a member of a trade union or other association.

 Is After-The-Event Insurance different?

 Yes.
-After-the-event insurance (ATE) is taken out after an event such as an accident to cover the policyholder against costs which they may face if they lose their case in court.
+After-the-event insurance (ATE) is taken out after an event such as an accident to cover the policyholder against costs that they may face if they lose their case in court.

 Most solicitors and claims management firms will offer ATE insurance.